 Reason The Only Oracle of Man; or A Compendius System of Natural Religion.
 Colonel Ethan Allen, the author of Oracles of Reason, was the son of Joseph Allen, a native of Coventry, Connecticut, a farmer in moderate circumstances.
-He afterwards resided in Litchfield, where Ethan was born in the year 1739.
+He afterward resided in Litchfield, where Ethan was born in the year 1739.
 The family consisted of eight children, of whom our author was the eldest.
 But few incidents connected with his early life are known.
-We are apprised, however, that notwithstanding his education was very limited, his ambition to prove himself worthy of that attention which superior intellect ever commands, induced him diligently to explore every subject that came under his notice.
+We are apprised, however, that notwithstanding his education was very limited, his ambition to prove himself worthy of that attention which superior intellect ever commands induced him diligently to explore every subject that came under his notice.
 A stranger to fear, his opinions were ever given without disguise or hesitation; and an enemy to oppression, he sought every opportunity to redress the wrongs of the oppressed.
-At the breaking out of the Revolutionary War, he raised in Vermont, where he had resided, a company of volunteers, consisting of two hundred and thirty, with which he surprised the fortress of Ticonderoga, May 10, 1775, containing about forty men, and one hundred pieces of cannon.
-He was unfortunately taken prisoner in September following, in an attempt on Montreal, and suffered cruel imprisonment for several years.
-For an account of which, the reader is referred to his narrative, contained in a memoir of the author, by Mr. Hugh Moore, Plattsburg, 1834.
+At the breaking out of the Revolutionary War, he raised in Vermont, where he had resided, a company of volunteers consisting of two hundred and thirty, with which he surprised the fortress of Ticonderoga, May 10, 1775, containing about forty men, and one hundred pieces of cannon.
+He was unfortunately taken prisoner in September following an attempt on Montreal and suffered cruel imprisonment for several years.
+For an account of which the reader is referred to his narrative, contained in a memoir of the author by Mr. Hugh Moore, Plattsburg, 1834.
 (Click Here)

 Reason, Religion, and the Trinion Contradictions (2nd Edition): What is Deism?
 Where did it come from?
 Who are Deists, what exactly do they believe, and what is their connection with the American Founding Fathers?
-And what are the Trinion Contradictions and why is that important?
+And what are the Trinion Contradictions, and why are they important?
 This book answers these questions and many more.
 Reintroducing some of the most basic ideas from some of the most influential people in history; Reason, Religion, and the Trinion Contradictions will give you an opportunity to challenge your own beliefs and make a positive change; not only for yourself but for all of humanity.
-(BEING UPDATED) – The 1st Edition got 5-Star Ratings
+FREE VERSION – (Click Here)

 Note: the descriptions of the books listed are pulled from the descriptions listed on Amazon.com